 Imagine apportionment in terms of portioning ice cream.
 Task students with imagining they have one enormous tub of ice cream, and say it is up to them to decide how many scoops each state should get based on the state’s population.
 Explain redistricting in terms of pizza.
 Logically, you would want to cut the pizza into equal slices so that everybody can have fair shares of crust and toppings.
-Gerrymandering is the act of intentionally cutting yourself the largest slice and purposefully giving some other people smaller slices.
+Gerrymandering is the act of intentionally cutting yourself the most desirable slice (however you define that) and purposefully giving some other people slices you do not want.

 Introduce redistricting criteria for your state.

-Understanding the criteria and how they influence district boundaries are the most important aspects of the process concerning redistricting.
-State criteria can be found through multiple resources, including Ballotpedia.
+Understanding the criteria and how they influence district boundaries are essential to explaining redistricting.
+State criteria can be found through multiple resources, including Ballotpedia and the National Conference of State Legislatures.
 Students can use the hands-on Flashes of Insight activity from DrawTheLinesPA or explore the online version to discuss and prioritize values.

 Have students describe and draw their communities.

 Understanding one’s own neighborhood, community, and region provides a baseline for articulating the needs and concerns of the people in that community.
-Determine whether your state’s redistricting criteria includes formal information about communities of interest (COI).
-Set up a class organization on Representable.org to enable your students to see how their communities are similar or different in terms of geography and description.
+Determine whether your state’s redistricting criteria includes formal information about how communities of interest (COI) are addressed in your state or town.
+Set up a class "Organization" on Representable.org to enable students to see how their interpretations of community are similar or different in terms of geography and description with their classmates.
 Discuss how they would communicate their community needs to elected officials.

 Provide students with tools so they can practice drawing their own electoral districts.

 Are your students technologically savvy and ready to jump right into redistricting?
-Have them choose one of the open-source software platforms, most of which have multiple online tutorials to get users started on the process.
+Invite them to choose one of the open-source software platforms, most of which have multiple online tutorials to get users started on the process.
 These free and accessible online tools include: DistrictR, District Builder, and Dave’s Redistricting App.

-Have students upload their maps to PlanScore and evaluate it.
+Have students upload their maps to a website for evaluation.